amalgamaria/secretariat/docs/running-jobs/batch-jobs.rst

 Here is a template of how to declare Slurm parameters in the header of an *sbatch* script.
 This information should be placed at the top of the script that you will be submitting to Secretariat.
 After creating this script, save it as *[jobname].sh*.

+*Note*: Please see the `FAQ`_ page for information on creating / editing files on Secretariat.

 .. code-block:: bash
    :linenos: